jaromilfrossard/permuco4brain/README.md

 `vignette("figure-ggplot2", package = "permuco4brain")`

-In this tutorial, you will find 3 differents type of plot that can be used to present the results of a clustermass test.
-All of them use the `ggplot2` package and may easly be custom for publication.
+In this tutorial, you will find 3 different type of plot that can be used to present the results of a clustermass test.
+All of them use the `ggplot2` package and may easily be custom for publication.